Yarles404/EVCache-wiki/Features.md

 This will incur an additional cost but typically is a lot smaller than going to the source of truth.

 ### Set a zone to write only mode
-When we lose instances in a zone we can set that zone to Write only  until the cache is substantially full.
+* An availability zone can be set to "Write only Mode" until the cache is substantially full.
+In this mode all the reads from that zone will be sent to other zones.

 ***